MandarGogate/av-challenge-website/challenge-data/data-spec.md

 ## Evaluation dataset

-The evaluation set can be downloaded from [this](https://data.cstr.ed.ac.uk/cogmhear/protected/avse1_evalset.tar) link.
+[//]: # (The evaluation set can be downloaded from [this]&#40;https://data.cstr.ed.ac.uk/cogmhear/protected/avse1_evalset.tar&#41; link.)

-To download it, use the credentials you received after registering for the challenge.
+[//]: # (To download it, use the credentials you received after registering for the challenge.)

-Hint: credentials are the same as the ones used to download the noise dataset and the metadata.
+[//]: # (Hint: credentials are the same as the ones used to download the noise dataset and the metadata. )

+The evaluation set will be released on the 15th of May.